tikv/sig-transaction/design/parallel-commit/globally-non-unique-timestamps.md

 (Note: Now on a pessimistic lock, if the commit_ts of the existing commit record are the same as the current for_update_ts, then it is allowed to lock successfully)

+### commit-commit conflict

+It is possible two transactions have the same `commit_ts`.
+It's easy to imagine one transaction gets a `commit_ts` as `max(max_read_ts) + 1` and another gets that timestamp from PD.
+This is fine as long as the two transactions don't meet.
+If the two transactions try to write the same key, then there would be two competing values for any reads after that `commit_ts` (TiKV could not write both values into the write CF, but this is a technicality, the more fundamental problem is that there is no way for TiKV to judge which value is most recent).

 ## Problems with Write CF's Rollback logs

 The format of the Write CF key is {encoded_key}{commit_ts }, but it's different for Rollback-type records: a Rollback dropped transaction has no commit_ts, which has start_ts appended to the end of its key, so there could be something like this Phenomena.